On the observability and identification of Population III galaxies with JWST: Abstract

 \section{Abstract}

 We utilise theoretical models of Population III stellar+nebular spectra to investigate the prospects of observing and accurately identifying Population III galaxies with \emph{JWST} using both deep imaging and spectroscopy.
 We investigate a series of different colour cuts, finding that a combination of NIRCam and MIRI photometry through the F444W$-$F560W, F560W$-$F770W colours offers the most robust identifier of potential $z=8$ Pop III candidates.
 We calculate that NIRCam will have to reach ${\sim}28.5$--$30.0$~AB~mag depths (1--20~h), and MIRI F560W must reach ${\sim}27.5$--$29.0$~AB~mag depths (10--100~h) to achieve $5\sigma$ continuum detections of $M_* = 10^6~\mathrm{M}_\odot$ Pop III galaxies at $z=8$.
-We also discuss the prospects of identifying Pop III candidates through slitless and NIRSpec spectroscopic surveys that target Ly$\alpha$, H$\beta$ and/or \ion{He}{II} $\lambda 1640$.
+We also discuss the prospects of identifying Pop III candidates through slitless and NIRSpec spectroscopic surveys that target Ly$\alpha$, H$\beta$ and/or \ion{He}{II} $\lambda$1640.
 We find small differences in the H$\beta$ rest-frame equivalent width (EW) between Pop III and non-Pop III galaxies, rendering this diagnostic likely impractical.
-We find that the detection of high EW \ion{He}{II} $\lambda 1640$ emission will serve as the definitive Pop III identifier, requiring (ultra-)deep integrations (10--250~h) with NIRSpec/G140M for $M_*=10^6~\mathrm{M}_\odot$ Pop III galaxies at $z=8$.
-With moderate ($\mu=2$--$3$) lensing and/or moderately massive ($M_*= 2$--$3\times10^6~\mathrm{M}_\odot$) Pop III galaxies, such line detections can be achieved in medium-sized \emph{JWST} GO programs.
+Instead, we find that the detection of high EW \ion{He}{II} $\lambda 1640$ emission will serve as the definitive Pop III identifier, requiring (ultra-)deep integrations (5--150~h) with NIRSpec/G140M for $M_*=10^6~\mathrm{M}_\odot$ Pop III galaxies at $z=8$.
 However, MIRI F770W detections of Pop III galaxies will require substantial gravitational lensing ($\mu=10$) and/or fortuitous imaging of exceptionally massive ($M_* = 10^7~\mathrm{M}_\odot$) Pop III galaxies.
 Thus, NIRCam medium-band imaging surveys that can search for high EW \ion{He}{II} $\lambda 1640$ emitters in photometry may perhaps be a viable alternative for finding Pop III candidates.